 A severance package is voluntary monetary compensation an employer pays an employee who is laid off.
 It is in addition to unemployment benefits.

-The Value Of A Severance Package Is Up
+The Value Of A Severance Package Went Up

 The value of an asset is based on its income stream.
 For example, the value of a rental property goes up when its rent increases.
-However, because interest rates have also come down since the pandemic began, the value of the rental income has also gone up as well.
+When interest rates go down, the value of a rental property or any cash-flowing asset goes up too.
 It now takes more capital to produce the same amount of rental income as it did a year ago.
-Although, interest rates have finally ticked higher.

 The same type of analogy can be said with the value of a severance package.
 The value of a severance package has increased because one key component of the package, unemployment benefits, has gone up.
 The increase is temporary, but it is an increase all the same.